Skip to content

 • attributeForwardingAllowlist / attributeForwardingBlocklist — decide which of the tag's attributes flow through to the rendered output.
 The allowlist defaults to 'all'; the blocklist applies on top of it.

-• respectSelfClosing — when true (default), <Tag /> is treated as self-closing; when false, SvelTeX expects an opening + closing pair.
+• respectSelfClosing — when true (the default for code, escape and noop types), <Tag /> is treated as self-closing; when false (the default for tex, since a TeX snippet always needs a body), SvelTeX expects an opening + closing pair.

 • selfCloseOutputWith'auto' | ' />' | '/>': controls whether the rendered output emits a self-closing tag ( /> or />) or omits the slash; 'auto' mirrors whatever the source used.